 Also - set channel on the Opportunity object to Raisely.

 Next Drag a Get Records element onto the Canvas and name this Get Recurring Donation ID.

 The Subscription UUID is a unique ID from Raisely for each recurring donation that is established and this data is passed with each subsequent recurring donation.

-In this instance we have created new variables for the Recurring Donation ID and the Number of Installments stored as separate variables.
+In this instance we have created a new text variable for the Recurring Donation ID and a new number variable for the Number of Installments, and stored them as separate variables.

 Now we drag our final Decision Element onto the Canvas.
 Here we establish whether this is the first Recurring Donation or not.

 If this is the first recurring donation we need to create a new recurring donation record, but first we need to know what Campaign the donor has responded to.